 The Thomas F. Riley Terminal features natural stone, stainless steel and a glass-enclosed central lobby.
 Designed to resemble an airplane fuselage, the Terminal provides a similar look and feel from anywhere within a 360-degree vantage point.
 Vaulted ceilings and large windows overlooking the runway give the departure lounge area a comfortable open feeling.
 This feeling is also carried in to the wide open Arrival (lower) Level.

-Ticket counters for Alaska Airlines, American Airlines, Delta Airlines, Delta Connection and WestJet are located in Terminal A. Ticket counters for Interjet, United Airlines and USAirways are located in Terminal B. Frontier and Southwest Airlines are located in Terminal C.
+Ticket counters for American Airlines, Delta Air Lines and WestJet are located in Terminal A. Ticket counters for Alaska Airlines and United Airlines are located in Terminal B, and ticket counters for Frontier and Southwest Airlines are located in Terminal C.

 The American Airlines Admirals Club (opposite Gate 8) and the United Club (opposite Gate 9) are located on the mezzanine level of the Riley Terminal (club lounges).

 Only a few steps away from the gates, the Arrival (lower) Level can be reached via escalator, elevator or stairs.
 Two baggage carousels in Terminal A, two baggage carousels in Terminal B and three baggage carousels in Terminal C make it easy to locate your bags.
 And, baggage offices for each airline are nearby should you have any questions.
-If you are unfamiliar with the Airport or the area, Airport Staff provide information about Airport facilities, ground transportation and visitor services at the Airport Information Booths.
+If you are unfamiliar with the Airport or the area, Airport staff provide information about Airport facilities, ground transportation and visitor services at the Airport Information Booths.
 From there, just step outside and cross the street to the Ground Transportation Center to catch a cab or a shuttle.
 Or, walk up to the on-site rental car counters and rent a car.
-Before you leave don't forget to take a quick picture with the "Duke," a seven-foot bronze statue of John Wayne.
+With prior reservation, transportation network companies (rideshare services), holding an Airport permit, are also allowed to pick up curbside.
+Before you leave don't forget to take a quick picture with the "Duke," a nine-foot bronze statue of John Wayne.
 The baggage claim area is the best location to pick up friends and family.